Rallio – Social Media for Franchises, Small & Local Business

 Social media is everywhere, and just about everyone is on one or more platforms today, reaching billions of people across the globe.
 Businesses that don’t target their audiences through this channel are missing out on a huge opportunity to establish and nurture a strong connection.
 In addition to general marketing, highly targeted social advertising can extend your reach and get you in front of the right audiences when they’re actively using their favorite apps.

-In this blog post, (name + title) will go into why advertising on social media is so important, some of the key components of social ad campaigns, and how to advertise your business on social media with the right approach.
+In this blog post, Tyler Phillips, Marketing Manager, will go into why advertising on social media is so important, some of the key components of social ad campaigns, and how to advertise your business on social media with the right approach.

 My Expert Opinion on Social Advertising